-Many complementary treatments are based on the idea that what you think, feel, and believe has an impact on your health.
+Many complementary treatments are based on the idea that what you think, feel, and believe impact on your health.
 Meditation, journaling, music or art therapy, guided imagery, and joining a breast cancer support group all help you relax.
-They make you feel less alone and help create the most optimal mental and physical state conducive to healing.
-They also offer you emotional support.
+They make you feel less alone and help create a positive mental and physical state.
 Many women also use healing prayers and affirmations -- perhaps the most popular form of mind-body medicine.

-Should I talk with my doctor before trying alternative treatments for breast cancer?
+Talk with your doctor before trying alternative or complementary medicine for breast cancer.

-- What are the proven benefits of this complementary treatment that have been documented by high-quality, clinical research?
+- What are the proven benefits of this complementary treatment?

 - What are the "anecdotal" benefits reported by patients but not officially studied, such as less stress or better sleep?